bengsfort/irsdk-node/README.md

 > ⚠️ It's recommended to use the irsdk-node package for easy usage, which will include the types and native module automatically.
 If you have more custom needs or just want types/native bindings on their own, then feel free to use them directly without the main package.

+## Examples

+A collection of example scripts and apps that show how to use the library exist in the [`examples/`](./examples/) directory.
+These can be run by cloning the repo and then navigating to the desired example and running the correct start command, usually `pnpm run start`.

+More of these examples will be added in the future, as well as independently downloadable versions.

 ## Monorepo management

 Due to the This monorepo uses [pnpm](https://pnpm.io/workspaces) for workspace management and [changesets](https://github.com/changesets/changesets) for version/changelog management.
 This allows for a pleasant monorepo experience where during local development, all packages can reference the local versions of their dependencies while having reliable and managed versioning.